gbmhunter/MClide/README.rst

 data between two micro-controllers, a microcontroller and computer, or two computers, via a serial interface that supports ASCII characters (e.g. UART, I2C, SPI).

-Two functionally identical parts to Clide exist, one written in C++ for an embedded system, and the other part written in C# for running on a PC.
+Two functionally identical Clide projects exist, this one written in C++ for an embedded system, and the other one (Cs-Clide) written in C# for running on a PC.

-Uses a both human readable and computer readable format (UNIX command-line style) for easy implementation and debugging.
+Uses a both human readable and computer readable format (POSIX.2 command-line style, with GNU extensions) for easy implementation and debugging.
 Automatically generates UNIX-style help text which is useful if system is being controlled by a human (see below).

 Useful for working with and controlling embedded systems.